 The legislator in the Act of 15 September 2000 Code of Commercial Companies (Journal of Laws of 2022, item 1467) in art.
-4 § 1 item 3 defines a single-member company.
+4 § 1 item 3 defines a single-shareholder company.
 It is a capital company whose all shares or stocks belong to only one partner or shareholder.
 Both a natural and legal person can be such a shareholder.
-Practitioners and theorists of law often raise that there are no provisions that directly refer to a single-member LLC.
+Practitioners and theorists of law often raise that there are no provisions that directly refer to a single-shareholder LLC.
 It raises reasonable concerns of entities engaged in or preparing to engage in economic transactions.
-It would be better if the provisions of the CCC had a separate section dedicated to a one-member LLC.
+It would be better if the provisions of the CCC had a separate section dedicated to a one-shareholder LLC.

 • transformation from a sole proprietorship,

 • creating it from scratch only in electronic form (from 1st of July 2021).
 It means: opening a company via the Court Registry Portal or the S24 Portal